antoinevg/talk-adc20/slides/index.md

 #### Why use callbacks

-Mainly for the modify case :-)
+Mainly for the modify case:

 ```rust
 # read()